loshmis/vanguard-docs/upgrade-guide.md

 * Run `php artisan migrate` command to create new database table for storing api token identifiers.

+* "Social Networks" section is completely removed from user's profile page as well as from edit user page.
+So, to remove it from your system, remove the `UserSocialNetworks` model from your `app` directory as well as `user_social_networks` database table.
+Also, make sure that you update your view files and remove Social Network section from them as well.

 * There are now two different folders inside `app/Http/Controllers` folder: `Api` and `Web`.
 The `Api` folder is completely new so you can just copy it there from latest version.
 Your "old" controllers should be moved to `Web` folder and namespace for each controller should be updated accordingly.